 Detailed designs providing the dimensions of clearing footprints have not been finalised at this stage.
-However, the current clearing footprint contemplated in this report has been used as a maximum clearing scenario within the planning corridor to allow the impact assessment to proceed.
+However, the current clearing footprint contemplated in this report is the maximum clearing scenario within the planning corridor.

 Operation

 The project is expected to have an operational life of at least 30 years excluding construction and decommissioning.
 The operational parameters of the project have not been finalised at this stage.
 However, it has been assumed that all WTGs will be operating continuously when wind speeds are sufficient, apart from occasional shut-down periods for maintenance.